emanh1/browser_proxy/README.md

-# simple_proxy
+# browser_proxy
-most of the code taken from https://github.com/p-stream/simple-proxy/
 ## features
+- get dynamically loaded dom with puppeteer
+- bypass CORS
 - deployable on many platforms - thanks to nitro
 - whitelisting domains
-- bypass CORS
 - secure the proxy with turnstile

-- get dynamically loaded dom with puppeteer
+some utils code taken from https://github.com/p-stream/simple-proxy/